People tab access and permissions

 - Select a role:

-- Owner (can be selected only by an owner on Business and Enterprise plans)
+- Owner (only available to existing owners on Business and Enterprise plans)

 - Admin (available on paid plans)